Why Is My French Press Coffee Weak

 What’s more, the double walls also keep the brewed coffee hot for hours, which is something every French press user struggles with.

-The Espro press also features not one but two filters that retain the heavy body but leave a vastly reduced amount of ground coffee sediment at the bottom of your cup.
+The Espro press features two filters.
+These filters retain the heavy body while significantly reducing the amount of ground coffee sediment at the bottom of your cup.

-Last but not least, my favourite thing about the Espro press is the fact that it’s made from stainless steel.
+Last but not least, I love that the Espro press is made from stainless steel.

 Unlike most French presses which are made from glass and highly prone to shattering, the Espro is unbreakable.